 “That’s not a real name,” an older girl had informed her.

-Katrin, angry but also curious, had asked her mother for the truth of the matter.
+Katrin, offended but also curious, had asked her mother for the truth of the matter.

 “You are Katrin Halvorsdotter,” said her mamushka.